Yantai: Geography

 About 2643.60 km2 is urbanized.
 Only Qixia City is located entirely inland.
 All other county-level entities are coastal, with Changdao consisting entirely of islands.
 The total coastline of the prefecture is 909 km.

-The summits in the hill country vary from 100–300 m; the average peak in the mountainous region is 500 m, and the highest point of elevation is the summit of Mount Kunyu (昆崳山) at 922.8 m.
+The summits in the hill country vary from 100–300 m; the average peak in the mountainous region is 500 m, and the highest point of elevation is the summit of Mount Kunyu (崑嵛山) at 922.8 m.

 There are 121 rivers over 5 km in length, the largest being: